lyteword/chspurgeon-tod/volume-2/psalm-42.md

 **Title &mdash;** *"Sons of Korah."* Medieval writers remark how here, as so often, it was the will of God to raise up saints where they could have been least looked for.
 Who should imagine that from the posterity of him who said, "Ye take too much upon you, ye sons of Aaron, "should have risen those whose sweet Psalms would be the heritage of the church of God to the end of time? *J. M. Neale.*

 **Verse 1.** *The hart panteth after the water brooks.* And here we have started up, and have sent leaping over the plain another of Solomon's favourites.
-What elegant creatures these gazelles are, and how gracefully they bound!...The sacred writers frequently mention gazelles under the various names of harts, roes, and hinds...I have seen large flocks of these panting harts gather round the water brooks in the great deserts of Central Syria, so subdued by thirst that you could approach quite near them before they fled. *W. M. Thomson.*
+What elegant creatures these gazelles are, and how gracefully they bound!...
+The sacred writers frequently mention gazelles under the various names of harts, roes, and hinds...
+I have seen large flocks of these panting harts gather round the water brooks in the great deserts of Central Syria, so subdued by thirst that you could approach quite near them before they fled. *W. M. Thomson.*

 **Verse 1.** Little do the drunkards think that take so much pleasure in frequenting the houses of Bacchus, that the godly take a great deal more, and have a great deal more joy in frequenting the houses of God.
 But it is a thing that God promised long ago by the prophet: "Then will I bring to my holy mountain, and make them joyful in my house of prayer: their burnt offerings and their sacrifices shall be accepted upon mine altar; for mine house shall be called an house of prayer for all people."
 Isa 56:7.
 And I think, I hear the willing people of God's power, merrily calling one to another in the words of Mic 4:2, "Come, and let us go up to the mountain of the Lord, and to the house of the God of Jacob; and he will teach us of his ways, and we will walk in his paths: for the law shall go forth of Zion, and the word of the Lord from Jerusalem."
 How is a godly man ravished with "the beauty of holiness, "when he is at such meetings!
 How was holy David taken with being in the house of God at Jerusalem! insomuch, that if he were kept from it but a little while, his soul panted for it, and longed after it, and fainted for lack of it, as a thirsty hart would do for lack of water! *As the hart panteth after the water brooks, so panteth my soul after thee, O God.
 My soul thirsteth for God, for the living God: when shall I come and appear before God?* The poor disconsolate captives preferred it to the best place in their memory.
 "If I forget thee, O Jerusalem, let my right hand forget her cunning."
 Ps 137:5; nay, they preferred it to their chiefest joy: "If I do not remember thee, let my tongue cleave to the roof of my mouth; if I prefer not Jerusalem above my chief joy, "Ps 42:6.
 There was no place in the world that David regarded or cared to be in in comparison of it.
 "A day in thy courts is better than a thousand.
 I had rather be a doorkeeper in the house of my God, than to dwell in the tents of wickedness" Ps 84:10, insomuch, that he could find it in his heart, nay, and would choose, if he might have his desire, to spend all his days in that house.
 Ps 27:4. *Zachary Bogan.*